panmar/blog/content/sweet-variant-of-mine-rust-enums-in-cpp.rst

         }
     }

-In C++, `std::variant <https://en.cppreference.com/w/cpp/utility/variant>`_ (since C++17) can mimic this behavior—but not without some boilerplate.
+In C++, `std::variant <https://en.cppreference.com/w/cpp/utility/variant>`_ (since C++17) can mimic this behavior — but not without some boilerplate.
 First, define individual types for each variant:

 .. code-block:: C++